FerretDB/FerretDB/README.md

 2. Collection names restrictions:

-* collection name cannot start with `_ferretdb_`
+* collection name cannot start with the reserved prefix `_ferretdb_`.
-* collection name must not include non-latin letters, spaces, dots, dollars, dashes
+* collection name must not include non-latin letters, spaces, dots, dollars, dashes.
 * collection name length is no more than 119 symbols.

 If you encounter some other difference in behavior, please [join our community](#community) to report a problem.